Which city is cheaper, Prague or Kuala Lumpur?

 Prague is a very kid-friendly city.
 The city has a fun energy that appeals to adults and kids alike.
 Make sure you check out the Astronomical Clock and tour the famous Prague Castle.
 You'll also find the best playgrounds in town around Slavonic Island.

-Kuala Lumpur makes for a fun place to visit for a couple.
+Couples visit Kuala Lumpur frequently as it offers plenty of romantic activities.
 This city has diverse restaurants and a number of luxury hotels at affordable prices.
 For couples who enjoy romance on a budget, this is a good city.

-Both Kuala Lumpur and Prague are popular destinations for students.
+Both Kuala Lumpur and Prague are terrific destinations for students.

 Kuala Lumpur is a very popular place to visit for students.
 It's affordability, diversity, and dynamic atmosphere make this a great city for international students.